avital-malka/policy-enforcement-assessment/README.md

 ### Stage 2
 1. I assume that it is acceptable to have an Arupa policy and a Frisco policy sharing the same name, as long as the uniqueness constraint is maintained among Arupa policies.

+### Stage 3
+1. I could add more tests, but for this exercise, I believe it's sufficient.